BCDevOps/allure-framework-openshift/README.md

 The configurations in this repository are based on the [Allure Docker Service](https://github.com/fescobar/allure-docker-service) Docker images by [Frank Escobar](https://github.com/fescobar).

 ## Architecture

 The service is composed by the following components:

-- *allure*: the Allure server where the test results will be sent to be stored and aggregated for visualization.
+- _allure_: the Allure server where the test results will be sent to be stored and aggregated for visualization.
-- *allure-ui*: a frontend that allowing the visualization of test reports.
+- _allure-ui_: a frontend that allows the visualization of test reports.

 ## Deployment / Configuration

 The templates provided in the `openshift` folder include everything that is necessary to create the required builds and deployments.

 Since there are interdependencies between deployment configurations, please make sure to follow this order when creating them for the first time:

-1) build and deploy the Allure service
+1. build and deploy the Allure service
-2) build and deploy the Allure UI service
+2. build and deploy the Allure UI service

 The [manage](./openshift/manage) script makes the process of adding a Allure instance to your project very easy.
 The script was build on the [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) scripts.

 Once you've cloned the repository, open a bash shell (Git Bash for example) to the `openshift` directory of the working copy.